mVentory/MVentory_UI/UIProductsOnSale/README.md

 ##Features

-Display specified number of products on sale
+Display specified number of products on sale via block Display all products on sale in category view

 ##License